gazebosim/gz-sim/tutorials/frame_reference.md

 If you are creating a model, besides designing its kinematic structure (links and joints) and physical properties, you need to decide where to place your model's reference frame.
-Next are a few examples of our turtle model with three differente choices for its reference frame.
+Next are a few examples of our turtle model with three different choices for its reference frame.

 @image html files/frame_reference/turtle_frames.png